matlab-actions/run-tests/README.md

 - To use a self-hosted runner, set up a computer with MATLAB on its path and register the runner with GitHub Actions.
 (On self-hosted UNIX&reg; runners, you can also use the **Setup MATLAB** action instead of having MATLAB already installed.)
 The runner uses the topmost MATLAB release on the system path to execute your workflow.

 ## Examples
 Use the **Run MATLAB Tests** action to automatically run tests authored using the MATLAB unit testing framework or Simulink Test&trade;.
-You can use this action with optional inputs to generate various test and coverage artifacts.
+To use the action, you need MATLAB R2013b or a later release.
+Some features might require newer MATLAB releases or additional toolboxes.

 ### Run Tests in MATLAB Project
 On a self-hosted runner that has MATLAB installed, run the tests in your [MATLAB project](https://www.mathworks.com/help/matlab/projects.html).
 To run the tests, specify the **Run MATLAB Tests** action in your workflow.